corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli-examples.md

 You can register progress in a `.txt` file and reload it from this file using the `-l` option.
 Specifying a file path as this option’s value directs the utility to load the most recent progress from it and update the file with the new progress.

+{{< note >}}
+Even if all transactions from the `.txt` file have been processed, when reloading progress, the `-l` option always returns a count of one transaction for verification.
+This behavior is expected because, at startup, the TVU reads the last processed transaction from the progress file and then looks for any transactions in the database with a timestamp greater than or equal to the one retrieved from the file.
+Naturally, this will always match the last transaction previously processed.
+{{< /note >}}

 ```
 java -jar transaction-validator.jar -l register.txt
 ```